softwaremeisterei/vision/README.md

-# Project based Web Links Manager with integrated web browser, written in C# / WPF
+# VISION - project based Web Links Manager with integrated web browser, written in C# (WPF)

 **Hint:** Put ```RegisterFeatureBrowserEmulation.reg``` into your Windows Registry in order to get rid of Google messages like "We’re Sorry … but your query looks similar to automated requests ..."